 The program includes weekly writing workshops, mentoring sessions, meetings with guest speakers, free access to Poets House's events and archival resources and culminates in a final group reading.
 Transportation support is available for participants.
 The application process is competitive; tuition is free to those accepted into the program.

-The 2013 Emerging Poets Fellowship will meet Tuesday evenings, from March 12 to June 4, 2013, skipping March 26, 2013.
+The 2015 Emerging Poets Fellowship will meet Tuesday evenings, from March 3 to June 2, 2015.
 There will also be a special daylong session on one Saturday (date to be determined).
-A final public reading will take place on June 4, 2013.
+A final public reading will take place on June 2, 2015.
 Fellows will also meet one–on–one with the workshop leader and distinguished guests at times to be determined.
 Special visits from editors and publishers will be part of the program.
 Fellows are encouraged to attend events at Poets House throughout the spring.

-The 2013 Emerging Poets Fellowship workshop will be taught by poet and teacher Jen Bervin.
-Distinguished Visiting Faculty will include CAConrad, Cornelius Eady, Ben Lerner, Evie Shockley and Jean Valentine.
+The 2015 Emerging Poets Fellowship workshop will be taught by poet Rachel Eliza Griffiths.
+Distinguished Visiting Faculty includes Natalie Diaz, Cornelius Eady, Nguyen Phan Que Mai and Bruce Weigl.

 Completed applications comprise four components:

 - Personal Statement